 And who could forget YouTube?
 YouTube represented the birth of video marketing, AKA content amplification via video.
 What started as goofy folks making funny videos evolved into a bonafide site where millions and millions of videos are hosted on every topic under the sun.

 Since then, social media channels, similar to blog posts, have evolved.
 We now live in the era of podcasting and voice-based social (e.g., Clubhouse, Discord), which both represent even more content amplification opportunities.

 Furthermore, we also now have “paid social” — paid ads on social media, such as Facebook ads, LinkedIn ads, and more.
 Most any social media platform you can think of takes paid ads, and if it doesn’t yet, it probably will soon.

 Content Itself Is Just Content: Enter Content Marketing Strategy

-The Content Marketing Institute (CMI) defines content marketing as the strategic marketing approach of creating and distributing valuable, relevant, and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.
+Content marketing is defined as the strategic marketing approach of creating and distributing valuable, relevant, and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.

 In other words, you give people relevant content that helps them in their daily lives so that when they have a business need, they think of you or your company’s products, services, and solutions.